Opposite of CONCRETE – 35 Antonyms With Sentence Examples

 Genuine The emotions expressed in her speech felt concrete.
 His facade was anything but genuine.

-READ: Opposite of INSCRIPTION - 35 Antonyms With Sentence Examples
+READ: Opposite of PROJECTION - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of CONCRETE